raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Write your program

-Next, you will write the program for your experiment.
+Now you can start writing the program for your experiment.
 To do this, you'll need to plan your coding sessions, understand the best way to write the program for your experiment, and ensure that it will work on the Astro Pis on the ISS.
 To help with planning, we've put together a teachers' and mentors' guide for Phase 2 that provides useful tips for facilitating your team's coding of their experiment.

 ### Which version of Python should you use?